-Although not that popular as their neighbors Nice, Cannes or Monaco, smaller towns along the Côte d’Azur are actually the true reflection of French charm.
+Although not that popular as their neighbors Nice, Cannes, or Monaco, small towns along the Côte d’Azur are actually the true reflection of French charm.
 Beaches are more pleasant, clean, less crowded, streets seem prettier, you can even meet a local at the cafe (not just tourists) and have a glass of wine in the shade of one lush tree.

 Also, there are a lot of things to see and explore at this part of the French Riviera – from Roman ruins, medieval constructions and museums, to the antique culinary menus.
 A lot of those French Riviera small towns have the cute name extension – sur mer (at the seaside).

 At the border with Italy, there is the town of Menton.
 The first mention of the town dates back to the 13th century.
 It alternated under the Italian and French flags throughout centuries, until Charles III of Monaco sold it to Napoleon III for four million gold francs in 1861.

 Also, try not to miss out on the Bastion, refurbished under the supervision of Jean Cocteau.
 It now houses a museum containing his work, such as the huge black and white mosaic entitled The Salamander.
 Cocteau also did the frescoed walls at the local Town Hall in which civil weddings are held.

 Not far from Menton, there is another one of those charming French Riviera towns – Roquebrune Cap Martin.
 The castle of Roquebrune is the unique in all France as it is the only Carolingian castle, built at the end of the 10th century.
 Rising upon a cliff, the castle dominates the medieval village below full of narrow streets, lined up houses and roofs.

 In about 13 BC Romans chose the ancient Celtic settlement of Cemenelum as their headquarters.
 That’s the town of Cimiez today where a lot of Roman city ruins are preserved, namely the Amphitheater from the 1st century and the Baths from the 2nd.